Primary factors used by insurers

-Insurers each use different factors and apply different weightings to those factors to determine the premiums they will charge.
+Insurers use different factors and apply different weightings to those factors to set the premiums they will charge.

-Primary factors used by the insurers and which affect greenslip prices are as follows:
+Primary factors used by the insurers and which affect greenslip prices are:

 - Geographic region